renatoaraujo/slim-skeleton/README.md

-# phpslim-skelleton
+# slim-skeleton
-Simple skelleton for PHP [Slim Framework](https://github.com/slimphp/Slim)
+Simple skelleton for PHP [Slim Framework](https://github.com/slimphp/Slim) I did for myself.

 Not finished but any help are welcome :)